MusicInfuser: Making Video Diffusion Listen and Dance: MusicInfuser

 where $B(\alpha, \beta)$ is the Beta function serving as a normalization constant.
 When $\beta > 1$, the distribution $\text{Beta}(1, \beta)$ concentrates probability mass near zero, which in our diffusion framework corresponds to sampling predominantly smaller noise scales.
 As $\beta$ decays toward 1, the distribution gradually flattens, approaching $\text{Uniform}(0, 1)$, i.e., $\lim_{\beta \to 1} f(x; 1, \beta) = 1$, for all $0 \leq x \leq 1$.

-This causes a smooth transition from focusing on high-frequency components at lower noise levels to broadly considering all frequencies.
-By first influencing the task-specific fine components of the dance and then the fundamental structure of dance movements, our approach preserves the rich knowledge of human motion and produces more coherent dance sequences.
-See the supplementary material for the details.
+This causes a smooth transition from focusing on high-frequency components at lower noise levels to equally considering all frequencies.
+By first influencing the task-specific fine components of the dance and then the fundamental structure of dance movements, our approach preserves the pre-trained knowledge of general physics of human motion and produces more coherent dance sequences.